epi-center/planning/project planning/data/README.md

 We should build a data warehouse / data exchange that houses these datasets and allows for both push and pull based submissions.
   - Researchers can submit a study along with the relevant summary statistics / raw data (optional).
+    - A backend of something like dataverse with a controlled vocabulary will house the studies themselves
-    - The study will be added to the repository, but flagged for review
+    - The study will be added to the data warehouse, but flagged for review
     - Build a review prioritization scheme
       - Other researchers can vote on priority of review
       - Reviews in areas of current data weakness prioritized